14 cheap places to visit in Italy

 Spanish Quarter sign in Naples Italy

-Naples is also the gateway to the island of Capri.
 Both Capri and the Amalfi Coast are more expensive destinations given their popularity.
-However, aside from the ferry, visiting the region is free and so are the views.
+But, aside from the ferry, the views and the coastline itself cost nothing.

 Cheap places to stay in Naples